mahedee/articles/HowToHostASP.NETCoreWebAPIwithMSSQLServerOnLinuxWithNginxFromScratch.md

 Now your USB is ready to boot.

-- Press the Power button for your computer.
+- Press the Power button of your computer.
 - During the initial startup screen, press ESC, F1, F2, F8 or F10.
 (Depending on the company that created your version of BIOS, a menu may appear.)
 - When you choose to enter BIOS Setup, the setup utility page will appear.
 - Using the arrow keys on your keyboard, select the BOOT tab.
 All of the available system devices will be displayed in order of their boot priority.
 Select your USB Device

 Now you can setup your Linux alongside your Windows.[See Here](https://www.howtogeek.com/509508/how-to-upgrade-from-windows-7-to-linux/) (Dual Boot)
-For customizing the partition for Ubuntu [see here](https://www.partitionwizard.com/partitionmagic/install-linux-on-windows-10.html) (Dual Boot)
+For customizing the partition of Ubuntu [see here](https://www.partitionwizard.com/partitionmagic/install-linux-on-windows-10.html) (Dual Boot)
 N.B.
 Sometimes you may face dual Boot problem .
 This [tutorial](https://www.partitionwizard.com/partitionmagic/install-linux-on-windows-10.html) will help you

 ### Step 2 : Installing ASP.NET Core SDK 3.1 in Linux